diogro/SBM_manuscript/main.md

 ## Stochastic Block Model

 The Weighted Nested Degree Corrected Stochastic Block Model [@Karrer2011-vp; @Peixoto2017-zw] is a Bayesian generative model that attempts to find the partition with the highest posterior probability given the observed network and edge weights.
 Broadly speaking, this is achieved by dividing the network into groups of genes, called blocks, and modeling the weight and existence of a link between two genes in a network solely on their belonging to a particular block.
 So, genes with similar patterns of connections tend to be clustered in the same block.
-The degree correction refers to a modification of the standard Stochastic Block Model that allows genes with different connectivity to be clustered in the same block [see @Peixoto2017-zw for details].
+The degree correction refers to a modification of the standard Stochastic Block Model that allows genes with different degrees to be clustered in the same block [see @Peixoto2017-zw for details].

 If $b$ is a particular partition of the genes in the weighted gene network $A$, we write a model that generates $A$ with probability given by $P(A| b, \theta)$, where $\theta$ stands in for any extra parameter we need besides the group partition $b$.
 With this model, we can write the posterior probability of the block partition $b$ given the observed network: